 February: it’s the month cupid has everyone shuffling, either to find their Valentine the right gift or just to find a Valentine.
 But what if we shifted our focus from winning over someone’s heart, and instead focused on keeping our own heart healthy?

 In honor of Heart Health Month, we encourage everyone to make a healthy heart more of a priority, which can ultimately prevent heart disease, the number one killer of women.
-In fact, heart disease is such an epidemic, 1 in 3 women die from heart disease a year.
+In fact, heart disease is such an epidemic, 1 in 3 women dies from heart disease a year.
 That’s approximately one woman every minute.
-Specific to Alaska, heart disease and stroke is the second and fourth leading cause of death.
+Specific to Alaska, heart disease and stroke are the second and fourth leading causes of death.
 In 2014, heart disease took the lives of 19 percent of Alaskans, according to the Alaska Department of Health and Social Services.
-And while there are some factors you can’t control when it comes to heart disease, such as age, gender, heredity and race, there are many factors you can control through a healthy diet and exercise.
+And while there are some factors you can’t control when it comes to heart diseases, such as age, gender, heredity, and race, there are many factors you can control through a healthy diet and exercise.

 - Control Cholesterol: High Cholesterol can result in artery-clogging plaque, ultimately leading to heart attack or stroke.
 However, a little cardio will reduce high cholesterol, coupled with a diet low in cholesterol and sodium.

-You can also join the thousands of women who will be wearing red February 3, 2017 for National Wear Red Day, in order to increase heart health awareness and raise funds that will go toward continued research on cardiovascular health.
-Let’s all give our heart a little love this February.
+You can also join the thousands of women who will be wearing red on February 3, 2017, for National Wear Red Day, in order to increase heart health awareness and raise funds that will go toward continued research on cardiovascular health.
+Let’s all give our hearts a little love this February.